• Home

 Now you can stand it up and admire your work!
 Kidding, now it’s time to paint – this is a DIY canvas painting, after all.

-Of course, at this point, you can do whatever painting you’d like but I’ll share with you what I did next to give you some inspiration if you’re interested.
+Of course, at this point, you can do whatever painting you’d like but I’ll share with you my super technical (read not technical at all) artistic tutorial of what I did next to give you some inspiration.

 large scale canvas diy project